Note: To read The Wishing Map from the beginning, click here.

 Zack had figured out how to mime-converse with Buigor the mute swordsman, and had now progressed to telling stories.
 The child-like warrior was entranced, and soon began pantomiming parts of his own.
 In short, they got on brilliantly.
 By the time the coach stopped for the night, Zack had convinced Buigor to teach Gina how to use her broadsword.
 Lessons would begin the next morning.

 The moment she fell asleep, Gina’s dream returned.
 This time she was both hero and disembodied viewer: “Noooooooooo!” groaned hero Gina, but viewer Gina had no idea why.
 Then she saw that the mysterious stranger was on his knees before her, his head bent toward the ground…and for the first time he wasn’t wearing the golden helmet!
 All around, Dark Tinkurs were closing in.
 Had the Dores failed?
-Then Gina realized that the dream-version of herself was holding the helmet, and she knew—knew—that the moment she put it on, she would be able to save everyone…and yet she could not bring herself to do it.
+Then Gina realized that the dream-version of herself was holding the helmet, and she knew—knew—that the moment she put it on, she would be able to save everyone…and yet she could not bring herself to do so.
 Why?

 Zack dreamed too: He was no longer in the cloistered chamber where the Dark Tinkurs worked their obscene magic.
 Instead, the monster he’d become was hurtling through the night, surrounded by Dark Tinkurs, the air filled with the stench of blood and sulfur.
 Bulbous and unnatural, he waddled on ill-fitted joints, full of pain and choler.
 He loathed the Tinkurs for making him this way, yet their power constrained him, so he vented his rage at every other living thing.
 Why does hurting others make me hate them more? he wondered.

 Something landed on her chest with a flump.
 She unlatched her eyes and squinted at the grayish bundle six inches away.